 Employing firm disclosure theory, we develop hypotheses regarding the preferences of institutional investors with respect to firms’ climate-related disclosures.
 Through a survey and empirical tests, we test these hypotheses and provide systematic evidence suggesting that institutional investors value and demand climate-related disclosures, that climate-specific disclosure costs and benefits affect these disclosure demands, and that influence and selection effects explain the equilibrium relations between institutional ownership and disclosure.
 We establish evidence on the influence and selection effects of the climate-related disclosures by examining the French Article 173, the investor coalition Climate Action 100+, and the UK mandatory carbon disclosure regulation.

-Information Disclosure and Drug Development: Evidence from Mandatory Reporting of Clinical Trials
+Information Disclosure and Peer Innovation: Evidence from Mandatory Reporting of Clinical Trials

-Using the Food and Drug Administration Amendments Act of 2007 (FDAAA) that requires drug developers to disclose detailed clinical study results publicly, we examine the effect of information disclosure on drug development.
-We find significantly more suspensions of new drug projects after the FDAAA with a causal interpretation based on difference-in-differences analyses.
-Further evidence supports peer learning as a mechanism for the increased suspensions after the FDAAA.
-We also analyze social welfare implications of enhanced information disclosure; while the FDAAA helps improve drug quality, it leads to more suspensions of potential new drugs that could have reduced mortality and morbidity.
+Using the Food and Drug Administration Amendments Act of 2007 (FDAAA) that requires drug developers to disclose detailed clinical study results publicly, we examine the effect of information disclosure on subsequent innovation in drug development.
+We find significantly more suspensions of ongoing drug projects and fewer new project initiations after the FDAAA.
+These results have a causal interpretation based on difference-in-differences analyses that exploit different information environments before the FDAAA.
+We highlight a learning mechanism for the negative impact on innovation.
+We also present several consequences of enhanced information disclosure; while the FDAAA helps improve drug quality, it leads to more suspensions of potential new drugs that could have reduced mortality and morbidity.